 |

-15 years have passed since I wrote 'Cassandra's Conflict'.
+believe that 15 years have passed since I wrote 'Cassandra's

-It was very exciting for me to be invited to write one of
+Conflict'.
+It was very exciting for me to be invited to

-the four launch titles, but also slightly nerve wracking.
+write one of the four launch titles, but also slightly nerve

-No one involved in the launch of Black Lace had any idea
+wracking.
+No one involved in the launch of Black Lace had

-of how the books would be received, as the concept of 'erotic
+any idea of how the books would be received, as the concept

-fiction, written for women by women' was an entirely new
+of 'erotic fiction, written for women by women' was an entirely

-one.
-The erotic fiction market had always been written with
+new one.
+The erotic fiction market had always been written

-men as the target reader, even though a considerable number
+with men as the target reader, even though a considerable

 I researched my book by inviting groups of female friends